abshinn/mind-the-gap/README.md

 #### Wednesday
 - [x] 2011 School data
-      * [x] additional feature: school/district income?
+      * [x] get additional feature: school district revenue and expenditures
-      * [ ] additional feature: median household income from census?
       * [x] compile matrix to train on
       * [x] look at correlations and scatterplot matrix
       * [x] choose arbitrary labels with which to use a decision tree classifier to find most important features